Jsinclaire/coding_challenge_jeremy/readme.txt

 Instructions on how to run and test your code in a local environment.

-You need to have node v.16 installed.
+You need to have node.js v.16 installed. https://nodejs.org/en/download
-You need to have docker installed.
+You need to have docker installed. https://docs.docker.com/engine/install/ You need to have docker-compose installed. https://docs.docker.com/compose/install/ You need to run the app in a linux environment.

-commands to run to install and initialize the program:
+Commands to run to install and initialize the program:
 -git pull git@github.com:Jsinclaire/coding_challlenge.git
 -npm install
 -npm run init

-to run the program:
+To run the program:
-Run first:
+Run the first console - IMPORTANT -> run this command first:
--npm run start (to start listening to the stream)
+-npm run start

-Run second:
+Run the second console - IMPORTANT -> run the command in a second console - to start simulating a blockchain node, and stream data updates continuously:
--npm run create-stream  - IMPORTANT -> run the command in an second console - (to start pushing the data of coding-challenge-input.json to the stream)
+-npm run create-stream

 Description of how I chose the design patterns I did: